-So parents, this is why there is a secrecy around substances.
 This is why we live under some kind of illusion that hard drugs are not present.
 The University of Michigan conducts an annual study of 8th through 12th grade substance use and abuse.
 Most recently the study determined that 70 percent of all seniors in high school had experimented with drugs, other than alcohol, and 20 percent were using drugs regularly.

 Kent I Phillips MS, MSAC

 Master Addiction Specialist